 Networking is not begging.
 The idea is not to ask for jobs but to ask for information that may lead to a job.
 Usually your networking contacts will not be potential employers.
 They will be people who know about potential jobs or individuals in an industry who can help.
 If you discover contacts are potential employers with job openings that fit your skills, change gears and begin to sell yourself.

-Many different organizations have job fairs featuring employers willing to speak to potential employees.
-Ideally, job seekers have a chance to actually meet company representatives who can help them find employment.
+Many different organizations have career fairs featuring employers willing to speak to potential employees.
+Ideally, job seekers have a chance to actually meet company or college representatives who can help them find employment or introduce them to new careers.

 It’s a great networking opportunity because job seekers have a chance to speak directly to employers.
 And in a perfect world, those employers have jobs to offer.